Language pedagogy: Dogme language teaching

 Dogme language teaching is considered to be both a methodology and a movement.
 Dogme is a communicative approach to language teaching and encourages teaching without published textbooks and instead focusing on conversational communication among the learners and the teacher.
 It has its roots in an article by the language education author, Scott Thornbury.
 The Dogme approach is also referred to as “Dogme ELT”, which reflects its origins in the ELT (English language teaching) sector.
 Although Dogme language teaching gained its name from an analogy with the Dogme 95 film movement (initiated by Lars von Trier), the connection is not considered close.

 Growing Participator Approach

 The Growing Participator Approach (GPA) is an alternative way of thinking about second language acquisition, developed by Greg Thomson.
-GPA as an approach is usually implemented using Thomson's Six Phase Program (SPP) method, which involves 1,500 hours of special growth participation activities, supported by a local native language speaker, and targeted towards the learners growth zone (Zone of proximal development).
+GPA as an approach is usually implemented using Thomson's Six Phase Program (SPP) method, which involves 1,500 hours of special growth participation activities, supported by a local native language speaker, and targeted towards the learner's growth zone (zone of proximal development).
 The Six Phase Program utilises a number of techniques, such as TPR, to quickly grow the leaners comprehension ability without the use of English.
 The goal is to help learners continually 'grow' in their ability to meaningful 'participate' in the host culture.
 GPA influences include Vygotsky, as well as "the psycholinguistics of comprehension and production, usage-based approaches to language, linguistic anthropology and discourse analysis."